 In keeping with Spec Faith’s primary focus on the intersection of speculative fiction and the Christian faith, writers may wish to incorporate Christian elements or to write intentionally from a Christian worldview, but neither is required.
 Likewise, I’d expect speculative elements, or the suggestion of such, but entries will not be disqualified because of their omission.

-By the way, I encourage such responses—it’s always helpful for entrants to know what they did right and what they could have done to improve.
+I encourage such responses—it’s always helpful for entrants to know what they did right and what they could have done to improve.

 And now, the first line:

 The fact was, Kelly simply didn’t have time or opportunity to find out if the offense required the death penalty.